Jayson Gaddis: Founder of The Relationship School

 28:57.28 – Brian David Crane

-Yeah, yeah I think you had on your about page as well on the relationship school something to this effect I don’t have it in front of me but it was yeah that you that you like growing that was how I remember and it was like yes seriously or something like this like ever in some.
+Yeah, I think you had on your about page as well on the relationship school something to this effect.
+I don’t have it in front of me, but it was that you like growing that was how I remember.
+And it was like yes seriously, or something like this like ever in some.

 29:14.61 – Jayson Gaddis